ankushroy25/ShopShoe/README.md

 ![](https://github.com/ankushroy25/totalitycorp-frontend-challenge/blob/main/client/public/Screenshot%202023-09-10%20212412.png)

-### NOTE: Since this was a frontend challenge I did not use any backend technologies, otherwise,
+### NOTE: Since this is a frontend project I did not use any backend technologies, otherwise,
 - The product fetching should be done with a database and API endpoints which would eiliminate redundant importing.
 - Stripe integration requires a server for origin session request which is therefore not done here.